-The guiding principle of my practice is that the ability to heal ourselves and our families is our birthright, not a privilege to be hoarded or a commodity to be sold.
+The guiding principle of my practice is that the ability to heal ourselves and our families is our birthright, and self-empowerment is essential to wellness.

 This principle forms the backbone of my teaching, which is designed to give students the tools they need to understand how to maintain the wellness of their loved ones, instead of simply presenting lists of remedies.
 This is true at both the Old Ways Herbal School of Plant Medicine and my national and regional speaking engagements, including the Good Medicine Confluence, New England Women’s Herbal Conference, Midwest Women’s Herbal Conference, MidAtlantic Women’s Herbal Conference, Herbstalk, Brattleboro Medicinal Herb Day, Wisconsin Organic Gardening Conference, Madison Herb Society, and more.

-My clinical practice is also centered on that guiding principle, as I know that each of us is the utmost authority on our bodies.
+My clinical practice is also centered on that guiding principle, as each of us is the utmost authority on our bodies.
 I offer both long-distance and in-person appointments (Brattleboro and Newfane, Vermont); more information.

 Self-care is intrinsic to our healing birthright, and it is the responsibility of community herbalists to share our knowledge as widely as possible to bring healing back into the arms of our families.

-My education and experience as a Registered Nurse in women’s health and birth has given me a uniquely in-depth perspective on the role of healers in health and disease and the importance of knowledge to self-empowerment, as well as enhancing my clinical skills and comfort level with complex medical conditions and pharmaceuticals.
+My education and experience as a Registered Nurse in women’s health and birth has given me a uniquely in-depth perspective on the role of healers in health and disease and the importance of knowledge to self-empowerment, as well as enhancing my clinical skills and comfort level with medical conditions, pharmaceuticals, and research.
 I hold an additional Nursing Board Certification in birth, antepartum, postpartum, and newborn care, which deeply informs my practice in women and children’s health.

 I am so thankful to be able to draw on the knowledge of my teachers as I pass it along.